 Sciolari Cubic Wall Lamps

-Materials: Brushed aluminium.
-Pressed crystal glass.
-Some plastic parts.
-Bakelite sockets.
+Materials: Brushed aluminium square beams.
+Square pressed clear crystal glass lampshades.
+Some plastic and metal parts.
+Bakelite E14 sockets.

 Height: 47 cm / 18.50”